anujkkheria/draganddropworkflow/README.md

 Nodejs - 19.7

-# How to Setup in local machine
+# How to setup in local machine

 Step 1: clone the repository from github using this command